 - 1. Open the Geocap Settings dialog under pulldown Tools > Options. - 2.
-In the plug-in section, make sure that the following plugins are selected: - UNCLOS Article 76 Toolbox (This is the main Unclos/Shelf functionality) - Seafloor - 3.
-Click OK, and restart Geocap if you needed to add new plug-ins.
+In the plug-in section, make sure that the following plugins are selected: - a.
+UNCLOS Article 76 Toolbox (This is the main UNCLOS/Shelf functionality) - b.
+Sefloor - 3.
+Click OK, and restart Geocap if you need to add new plug-ins